dannyc-dev/Stack-Based-Buffer-Overflow/README.md

-# Smashing the Stack
-## Stack Based Buffer Overflow Part 1

 Part 2 is building the ROP chain to control execution and invoke a shell (coming soon).

-I wanted to make a relatively quick and easy educational guide to exploiting x64 ELF executables (**using free and opensource tools**).
-Specifically the process I go through when reversing and testing executables.
+I wanted to make a relatively quick and easy educational guide to exploiting x64 ELF executables (**using free and open source tools**).
+Specifically, the process I go through when reversing and testing executables.
 I chose to use SECCON 2017 CTF's Baby Stack challenge because it incorporated a good buffer overflow example and provided the ability to chain ROP gadgets to complete the exploit.
 But this tutorial is really about the process and techniques used to achieve execution control, so hopefully you can recreate it in any environment.

-There have been several really good write-ups on this challenge already (specifically TeamRocketIST) but most of them required some sort of commercial software that students, like myself don't usually have the funds for.
-So I made this in the hopes that other students can get started without the upfront cost of commercial software.
+There have been several good write-ups on this challenge already (specifically TeamRocketIST) but most of them required some sort of commercial software that students, like myself don't usually have the funds for.
+So, I made this in the hopes that other students can get started without the upfront cost of commercial software.

-So lets get started!
+So, let’s get started!

 Tools used in this demo:
   * Linux Ubuntu VM (this really doesn't matter, pick any OS you're comfortable in)